 How to Select an ESP32 Development Board

-When looking for an ESP32 development board there are several aspects you need to take into account:
+When looking for an ESP32 development board there are several points you need to take into account:

-- Pin configuration and number of pins.
-To properly use the ESP32 in your projects you need to have access to the board pinout.
-Make sure you have access to the pinout of the board you’re getting.
+- Pin configuration and the number of pins.
+To properly use the ESP32 in your projects, you need to have access to the board pinout (like a map that shows which pin corresponds to which GPIO and its features).
+So make sure you have access to the pinout of the board you’re getting.
 Otherwise, you may end up using the ESP32 incorrectly.
-We recommend taking a look at our ESP32 GPIO Reference Guide that shows how to properly use the ESP32 GPIOs.
+We recommend looking at our ESP32 GPIO Reference Guide that shows how to use the ESP32 GPIOs properly.

 - USB-to-UART interface and voltage regulator circuit.
-Most full-feature development boards have these two features.
-This is important for easily connect the ESP32 to your computer to upload code and apply power.
+Most full-featured development boards have these two features.
+This is important to easily connect the ESP32 to your computer to upload code and apply power.

 - Battery connector.
-If you want to power your ESP32 using batteries, there are development boards that come with connectors for liPo batteries.
+If you want to power your ESP32 using batteries, there are development boards that come with connectors for LiPo batteries—this can be handier.
+You can also power a “regular” ESP32 with batteries through the power pins.

 - Extra features.
-There are ESP32 development boards with extra features like an OLED display, a LoRa module, battery holder, or a camera.
+There are ESP32 development boards with extra features like an OLED display, a LoRa module, a SIM800 module (for GSM and GPRS), a battery holder, or a camera.

 Related content: ESP32 vs ESP8266 – Pros and Cons